-greed that academy staff can administer the medication.
+agreed that deadenly starr carr darring ter the med i da ci o i i

 PUPIL DETAILS

 Surname: First name(s):

 Address:

 Male/ Female: Date of birth:

 Condition/ Illness:

 MEDICATION

 Name / type of medication: (as described on the container)

 Length of time your child will need to take this medication: Date dispensed: (as described on the container)

 Full directions for use:

 Dosage and method:

 Timing:

 Special precautions:

 Side effects:

 Supervised self administration permissible: Yes No (Circle as appropriate)

 Procedures to take in an emergency:

-to take the prescribed medication, contacted immediately.
-If necessar em to do so.
-In this event you will be ency services.
+NB If your child refuses to take the prescribed medication, academy staff will not force them to do so.
+In this event you will be contacted immediately.
+If necessary the academy will call emergency services.

 CONTACT DETAILS

 Name: Daytime telephone number:

 Relationship to pupil: Alternative contact number:

-I understand that I must deliver the medicine to medicine spoon or measuring cup and be clear!
-Contents i.e. name and type of measure.
-Child's name Date Dosage Prescribing doctor's name I accept that this is a service which the academeasure. dicine
+I understand that I must deliver the medicine is medicine spoon or measuring cup and be clear Contents i.e. name and type of n Child's name Date Dosage Prescribing doctor's name I accept that this is a service which the acaden edicine

 Signature: Date: